 Now, for Boris.

 Although two years older than David Cameron, Boris has a similar natal house configuration to his political opponent.
 In addition, he is also the same age as Nigel Farage, and so is also experiencing a Saturn-Pluto square.
 Now, in Boris’ chart, transiting Saturn has just entered his 3rd house of ideas and self-expression.
-From here, it squares Boris’ natal Pluto in the 11th house of groups.
+From here, it squares Boris’ natal Pluto in the 11th house of groups/the collective.
 I wonder if, given the mutable T-square involving Neptune, this means that his decision to gamble his political career by supporting the ‘Out’ campaign may have put him in a difficult position ideologically going forward, which could considerably narrow the policy options available to him with regards to his vision for Britain’s future, in particular the UKs relationship with the EU, especially given transiting Mercury’s position at the apex of the T-square in his 9th house.

 Furthermore, both Pluto and Saturn are planets associated with deaths, endings or limits, so could his actions have put the kaibosh on his ambitions to be the new leader of the Tory party?
 This remains to be seen.
 Then there is Pluto’s presence on his IC, which looks quite dark and foreboding.